Rickets: Sunlight

 Sunlight, especially ultraviolet light, lets human skin cells convert vitamin D from an inactive to an active state.
 In the absence of vitamin D, dietary calcium is not properly absorbed, resulting in hypocalcaemia, leading to skeletal and dental deformities and neuromuscular symptoms, e.g., hyperexcitability.
 Foods that contain vitamin D include butter, eggs, fish liver oils, margarine, fortified milk and juice, portabella and shiitake mushrooms, and oily fishes such as tuna, herring, and salmon.
 A rare X-linked dominant form exists called vitamin D-resistant rickets or X-linked hypophosphatemia.

 Cases have been reported in Britain in recent years of rickets in children of many social backgrounds caused by insufficient production in the body of vitamin D because the sun's ultraviolet light was not reaching the skin due to use of strong sunblock, too much "covering up" in sunlight, or not getting out into the sun.
 Other cases have been reported among the children of some ethnic groups in which mothers avoid exposure to the sun for religious or cultural reasons, leading to a maternal shortage of vitamin D, and people with darker skin need more sunlight to maintain vitamin D levels.

 Rickets had historically been a problem in London, especially during the Industrial Revolution.
-Persistent thick fog and heavy industrial smog permeating the city blocked out significant amounts of sunlight to such an extent that up to 80 percent of children had varying degrees of rickets.
+Persistent thick fog and heavy industrial smog permeating the city blocked out significant amounts of sunlight.
 It is sometimes known "the English Disease" in some foreign languages (e.g. German: Die englische Krankheit, Dutch: Engelse ziekte, Hungarian: angolkór, Swedish: engelska sjukan).
+But rickets was prevalent in other cloudy cities as well.
+Nineteenth-century autopsy studies in Boston, Massachusetts, and Leiden, The Netherlands, showed that 80–90 percent of children had varying degrees of rickets.